|

 than a preclinical and paraclinical specialty like Anatomy, Community medicine,

-Pathology etc.
+Pathology etc. Our country

 has been suffering with dearth of doctors since long.
 Though Govt. has